 The hot water springs are excellent places after a hard trek to relax and bathe.
-The Kali Gandaki river flows through the world’s deepest gorge the place is called Dana from Jomsom on the way to Tatopani and Tilicho (4919m) is one of the world’s highest places lake.
-Another high altitude lake Damodar Kund (4890m) is believed to be a source of the Kali Gandaki river.
+The Kali Gandaki river flows through the world’s deepest gorge the place is called Dana from Jomsom on the way to Tatopani and Tilicho (4919m) is one of the world’s highest places lakes.
+Another high-altitude lake Damodar Kund (4890m) is believed to be a source of the Kali Gandaki river.
 The area includes numerous settlements and enclaves habited by over 140000 people representing 10 ethnic groups ( Tibetian –Burman: Gurung, Thakali, Bhotia Ethnic Tibetian and Margaret and Indo- Aryan; Brahmin, Kshetri, Kami, Damaged, Sarki).
 The more culturally rich areas lie towards the north at Kagbeni from where one can be explored the Upper Mustang the once forbidden kingdom. or trek toward the Muktinath (nirvana god)temple, the Hindu pilgrimage site at a height of 3850m from sea level.
-A great example of tolerance in religion because there is a Hindu temple as well as Buddhist monastery same places and take care of Buddhist people which we get after Thorung la cross.
+A great example of tolerance in religion is because there is a Hindu temple as well as Buddhist monastery same places that take care of Buddhist people which we get after the Thorung la cross.

 Activities of Annapurna Trek:

-With the assistance of a guide, visitors can participate in a variety of activities depending upon the level of adventure and interest, visitors can go for trekking culture programs, wildlife/ birdwatching, village visit, mountain biking popular in Upper mustang route pony rides, etc.
+With the assistance of a guide, visitors can participate in a variety of activities depending upon the level of adventure and interest, visitors can go for trekking culture programs, wildlife/ birdwatching, village visit, and mountain biking popular on the Upper mustang route pony rides, etc.